 They are not very clean, you know, unlike cats, some of you don’t like cats but at least they’re clean.
 They’re licking themselves all the time.
 Sheep are just dirty and smelly, and they pick up parasites easily.

 Now, in light of that, notice the very first line before we get any farther.
 It says, “The Lord is my Shepherd.”
 There’s a lot of names for God.
 This is Yahweh or Jehovah.
-This is the name He gave Abraham.
 Literally, it is I Am That I Am.
 It’s the Transcendent One.
 It’s the biggest picture of God we can get our arms around.